selsamman/aws-classify/aws-classify-client/README.md

 The reverse is also true in that class members implemented in the browser can be called from within a Lambda server.
 The latter uses Web Sockets in the AWS gateway. aws-classify also provides for a static website from which everything can be executed to comply with same-origin policy.

 * Complex data with classes and cyclic structures can be passed and returned
-* Execptions are passed back to the caller of the request method
+* Exceptions are passed back to the caller of the request method
 * back-end session data is simply a matter of defining fields in the response class
 * Configuration and deployment via a simple serverless.yml file